aishahsenin/SprixAlgo/README.txt

 Work plan

 10/2/2016 (Wednesday)
-- [TODO] Input page for each for the algorithms
+- [TODO] Input page for each for the algorithms, forms!
-- [TODO] Need to add relevant database to support the data model
+- [DONE] Need to add relevant database to support the data model
-- [TODO] Update the database model in Visio
+- [DONE] Update the database model in Visio
 - [TODO] Start working on these algorithms (Finish by the end of this week Saturday 13/2/2016)
 	- Insertion Sort
 	- Fractional Knapsack Problem